dshadowwolf/config-general/README.md

 	var config = cg.parser(<filename>);

+The data returned from the parsers "getall" method is a standard JavaScript Object masquerading as a hash.
+You can reference items in that Object as you would items in any other JavaScript object.

 For more information about available options and the format of the file itself, please see the documentation of Perl's Config::General and its two sub-modules, Config::General::Extended and Config::General::Interpolated.